Quick Technical Audit: How to Use Chrome Lighthouse to Improve Performance, SEO, and Accessibility

 Interpreting Lighthouse Results

-- Scores: Each category receives a numeric score (0-100).
-Scores in the green (typically 90+) indicate strong performance, while yellow and red highlight areas needing attention.
+- Scores: Each category receives a numeric score (0–100).
+Green scores (90+) indicate strong performance, while yellow and red highlight areas needing attention.

-- Diagnostics: Shows more detailed metrics related to the score, such as Largest Contentful Paint (LCP), Total Blocking Time (TBT), and Cumulative Layout Shift (CLS).
+- Diagnostics: Includes metrics such as Largest Contentful Paint (LCP), Total Blocking Time (TBT), and Cumulative Layout Shift (CLS).

-- Opportunities: Specific suggestions that can improve performance and provide estimated time savings.
+- Opportunities: Specific suggestions to improve performance with estimated time savings.

 - Passed/Failed Audits: Clear indicators for accessibility, SEO, and best-practice checks.